 - The accommodation is appropriate and reasonable in relation to the student's medical condition / disability and the particular challenges the student experiences as a consequence of the medical condition / disability.

-- The granting of this particular accommodation does not fundamentally compromise the critical, fundamental purpose or focus of the assessment task.
+- The granting of this particular accommodation does not compromise the critical, fundamental purpose or focus of the assessment task.

 - Academic standards are not compromised.

 All three of these conditions should be met in order to move forward with this accommodation.
 It may also be necessary to consider the impact of the proposed extension on other students, for example in the case of a group assignment or project.

 Faculty members are encouraged to use 'extended' assessment tasks which are 'universal' in their design, thus obviating the need for this accommodation to be negotiated for an individual student.